dgouders/lsp/README.md

            Change buffer; choose from list.

        a
-           Create a pseudo-file with the output of `apropos .'.
+           Create a pseudo-file with the output of ‘apropos .'.

            That pseudo-file contains short descriptions for all manual pages known to the system; those manual pages can also be opened with TAB